composer/composer/doc/articles/custom-installers.md

 1. the [type][1] attribute must be `composer-plugin`.
 2. the [extra][2] attribute must contain an element `class` defining the class name of the plugin (including namespace).
-If a package contains multiple plugins this can be array of class names.
+If a package contains multiple plugins, this can be an array of class names.

 Example: